 Collection grid will be done by cable lines, i.e these cables will be laid at a depth of 1 meter.
-Primary structure of the soil will not be damaged because of soil depth is larger.
-In any case, the topsoil will be removed in order to later restore the very soil and vegetation.
+The topsoil will be removed in order to later restore the very soil and vegetation.

 Fauna

 Ornithology study will be included into the scope of EIA in order to evaluate impact on bird populations in the area and on the migrating birds.
 Special focus will be on the endangered species and at risk groups.